streamanalyze/sa.documentation/README.md

 dropfunction(Function fn, Integer permanent)->Function
 If the parameter permanent is one the deletion cannot be rolled back.
 2.6 Collections
-Amos II supports three kinds of collections: bags, vectors, and key-value collections (records):
+sa.amos supports three kinds of collections: bags, vectors, and key-value collections (records):
 A bag is a set where duplicates are allowed.
 A vector is an ordered sequence of objects.
 A record is an associative array of key-value pairs.